Welcome to the Nevarez v Forty Niners Football Company, LLC Class Action Settlement Website

 If you are a person with a mobility disability or the companion of a person with a mobility disability who attended or will attend events at Levi’s Stadium, you may be affected by a proposed Settlement of a class action lawsuit—including the possibility of monetary compensation.

-The distribution of checks has been delayed to early 2021, as deficiency responses are still undergoing review.
+The distribution of checks has been delayed to July 2021.
+All claimants were sent either a Notice of Accepted Claim or Notice of Rejected Claim letter.
+If you appeal the determination, you must respond by the date listed on the letter.
 If you have any questions please reach out to KCC via the information on the Contact Us page.

 The Court has granted final approval of the Settlement, see here.
 The settlement administrator, KCC, is in the process of reviewing all submitted claims and will contact you by letter (using the address on your claim form) if any further information or documentation is requested to substantiate your claim.
 Please contact KCC or Class Counsel if your mailing address has changed since you submitted your claim form.